gfredericks/schema-bijections/README.md

 - Should the conversion functions always do full validation?
 Should that be configurable?
 - Integrating this with prismatic/fnhouse is currently a bit awkward.
+- Does the schema `1.0.0` change from `either` schemas to conditionals make it difficult to do anything generic with them? (i.e., without having to figure out how to "translate" each predicate)

 ## License